 When you start to develop symptoms of depression such as feeling low and anxious, struggling to complete your workload, or not being able to manage normal stresses particularly well, it can be good to talk things through with someone you trust.
 This may be your spouse, another relative or a trusted colleague at work.
 During this time, try to talk about whether it’s your job that is possibly causing your symptoms.

 If you feel that work is contributing to your depression or you have anxiety about work, try to address the issues with your line manager.
+They may be able to help with your workload, ease worklife pressures, and offer ways to get motivated when depressed.
 If you feel that your symptoms of depression aren't being caused by your job, try to identify what else in your life could be contributing to you feeling depressed and try to address these issues.

 On a day-to-day basis, there are small but significant measures you can put in place to help keep a positive mind set every time you return to your desk: